-Britvic has a compliance function responsible for overseeing the compliance agenda, including working with policy owners to ensure that individual policies form a coherent framework across the business.
-One of the objectives of this function is to ensure that policies remain relevant and new policy areas are identified, addressed and communicated in a way that is clear and understood by our employees.
-We have continued to improve the ease of engagement with policies with the roll-out of new templates, and updating access for all employees, as well as reducing the number of individual policies published.
+Britvic has a compliance function responsible for overseeing the compliance agenda, including working with policy owners to establish a coherent framework across the business.
+One of the objectives of this function is to facilitate the review of policies, so that they remain relevant and where new policy areas are identified, they are addressed and communicated in a way that is clear and understood by our employees.
+We have enhanced employee engagement by relaunching key policies with core mandatory training modules and improved policy documentation, and launched new policy management processes in Brazil.

 Each policy is assigned to a policy owner who is responsible for ensuring the policy is kept up to date and is properly implemented.
 Local compliance teams in different countries are responsible for ensuring that policies are amended in line with requirements of local regulation and translated into local languages as required.
 Each market has its own tailored approach to implementing, communicating and training on our global policies.
 On joining the business, new starters are required to read key Britvic policies, which include the Code of Conduct and the SpeakUp Policy.
-This year, we have continued with our reinvigorated training programme for all employees in Great Britain and Ireland and international employees outside of Brazil and France, with e-learning on the topics of cyber security and financial controls covered this year.
-In addition, there was significant engagement and communication with employees on the relaunch of the Britvic Code of Conduct, which includes content related to all key policies.
+This year, we have continued with the expansion of our all-employee training programme.
+A new training system for Great Britain, Ireland and international employees outside of France and Brazil was introduced this summer, promoting modules for data protection, whistleblowing, and cyber security as well new material for anti-bribery and corruption, and modern slavery.
+Enhanced reporting from the new system allows for more effective compliance monitoring, improving engagement in these key areas.